anirudhkhanna/UCA-Web-Development-With-MEAN-Stack/README.md

 3. Go to your project directory

 4. Run $npm install   - it will install required packages automatically (express and json body parser)
-   OR try npm install --no-bin-links if you get symlink error
+   OR try $npm install --no-bin-links if you get symlink error

 5. Run $node app.js and with a browser, open http://localhost:8080/test